arafatrahat94/ExclusiveWallsApi/CONTRIBUTING.md

-# Contributing to Superiorwalls:
+# Contributing to ExclusiveWalls:

-Superiorwalls is an open-source project and welcomes contributions from the community.
+ExclusiveWalls is an open-source project and welcomes contributions from the community.
 Here's how you can contribute to the project:

 1. Fork the repository.
 2. Create a new branch with a descriptive name (`add-wallpaper`, for example).